nospaceships/node-os-service/README.md

  * The systemd install doesn't work because of typo in directory name in index.js

+## Version 1.4.2 - 14/07/2017

+ * Service not automatically started on boot when under the systemd service (added `WantedBy` attribute to generated systemd unit)
+ * Umask not set in system 5 init script

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.